jjvanzon/Circular-Language-Spec-Plans/3. Done/2008-10 01 Scatter Symbol Language Documentation Content Project Summary.md

 Goal
 ----

-Scattering around the content from the original *Symbol Language* documentation over the articles of the *Circle Language* documentation in its newer form.
+Scattering around the content from the original *Symbol Language* documentation over the articles of the *Encircle Language* documentation in its newer form.

 The original *Symbol Language* documentation was last worked on in 2004 and was of 367 pages of content.